fraterrisus/walkthroughs/aethus/items.md

 *Where:* Crafted at the [Crafting Bench](#crafting-bench).

-*Blueprint:* In the Gold Ore drill outbuilding, up on the hill behind delta; or $850 at RAPP-1.
+*Blueprint:* In the Gold drill outbuilding, up on the hill behind delta; or $850 at RAPP-1.

 *Cost:* 2x [Meteorite Bar](#meteorite-bar), 2x (1x) [Dust Ruby Powder](#dust-ruby-powder)